 - Check the temperature.
 Use a food thermometer to make sure your food reaches a safe temperature.

-If you would like information about food safety, including safe grilling temperatures, sent to you via email or mail, contact the Family Resource Center (FRC) at St. Louis Children’s Hospital.
-The FRC is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.
+If you would like information about food safety, including safe grilling temperatures, sent to you via email or mail, contact the Center for Families Resource Library at St. Louis Children’s Hospital.
+The Center for Families Resource Library is 100-percent funded by generous donations to the St. Louis Children’s Hospital Foundation.